UniversityofHelsinki/imitaatiopeli-azure-service/README.md

 1. Clone the repository
 2. Install dependencies
 3. Create a `.env` file in the root directory

 ```
 AZURE_OPENAI_ENDPOINT=your-azure-openai-endpoint (found in keepass)
 AZURE_OPENAI_API_KEY=your-api-key (found in keepass)
 AZURE_OPENAI_DEPLOYMENT_NAME=your-deployment-name (found in keepass)
 AZURE_OPENAI_API_VERSION=2025-01-01-preview

+POSTGRES_USER=postgres
+PASSWORD=(your local postgres password)
+PORT=5432
+HOST=localhost
+DATABASE=(your local postgres schema)
 ```

+Run npm install

+Start the service with node index.js

+Run tests with command: npm run coverage

+## Deployment

+Add additional notes about how to deploy this on a live system.

+## Contributing

+If you're interested in contributing, feel free to send a pull request!

+## Versioning

+Not specified.

+## License

+This project is licensed under the MIT License

+## Acknowledgments

+- Acknowledge the works of others used/referred in the project.